Interpolating Hodge-Tate and de Rham Periods

+The primary impetus for this study is the growing need for a refined understanding of the variation of periods in families.
+Our main results are suited to, for example, studying the Galois representations constructed by Harris, Lan, Taylor, and Thorne \cite{hltt} -- this application has already been carried out by Varma \cite{varma}, who puts their representations into $p$-adic families.
+Ding \cite{ding1,ding2,ding3} has studied partially de Rham families using our results in order to prove Breuil's locally analytic socle conjecture for $\GL_2$ as well as formulas and identifications for $\mathcal{L}$-invariants of Fontaine-Mazur and Breuil.

-The primary impetus for this study is a growing need for methods to prove properties of $p$-adic representations constructed by congruences.
-Our main results are suited to, for example, studying the Galois representations recently constructed by Harris, Lan, Taylor, and Thorne \cite{hltt}.
-Another application is to extensions constructed by specializing a $p$-adic family; these arise, for example, in the work of Skinner and Urban \cite{su}.
-We develop a method for proving potential semi-stability of an extension of a representation $V$ by a twist of its dual when this extension arises as the specialization of a $p$-adic family (see Theorem \ref{thm:vhtdr}).
+Possible future applications could include generalizations to higher rank groups of the proof of properness of the eigencurve by Diao-Liu \cite{dl}, which compared variation of a de Rham period and a crystalline period over the eigencurve.
+Another is to extensions constructed by specializing a $p$-adic family; these arise, for example, in the work of Skinner and Urban \cite{su}.
+We develop one method for proving potential semi-stability of an extension of a representation $V$ by a twist of its dual when this extension arises as the specialization of a $p$-adic family (see Theorem \ref{thm:vhtdr}).

 We are also interested in the geometry of families, including the global eigenvariety of a reductive group $G$ over $\mathbf{Q}$.
-The structure of the eigenvariety is central, for instance, to the work of Bella\"iche-Chenevier \cite{bch}.
 One interpretation of the Hodge-Tate-Sen theory is that the weight space for $\mathfrak{X}$ is intrinsic to the $G_K$-representation on $\mathfrak{M}$.
 Our results refine this statement, implying that for each choice of some fixed Hodge-Tate-Sen weights, there is a stratification of the corresponding subspace of $\mathfrak{X}$ defined entirely in terms of existence of de Rham periods.